baumac/Icehotburn/README.md

-# TODO write a post explaining the project and tech stack
+# TODO write a post explaining the project and tech s tack